Taxes, while necessary for an economy, eats away at our disposable income. But there are judicious ways to get the right balance.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

-When investing to optimise our tax payments, the first question we ask ourselves is which investment is tax free.
-The gamut of tax-saving investment products can be categorised as three kinds — EEE, EET, ETE — denoting the degree of tax exemptions.
+When investing to optimise our tax payments, the first question we ask ourselves is which investment is tax-free.
+The gamut of tax-saving investment products can be categorized as three kinds — EEE, EET, ETE — denoting the degree of tax exemptions.

-EEE or ‘Exempt Exempt Exempt’ refers to investment instruments that enjoy three exemptions — the principal amount invested, the interest incurred and the total amount or income for withdrawal.
+EEE or ‘Exempt Exempt Exempt’ refers to investment instruments that enjoy three exemptions — the principal amount invested, the interest incurred, and the total amount of income for withdrawal.